MillerPr/ochre_web_template/scripts/README.md

     }
   </script>
 ```
-The ochreCSV.html page includes various scripts that will launch when the page is loaded, the will download a CSV when a button is clicked.
+The ochreCSV.html page includes a script that will launch when the page is loaded.
 See the onload attribute of body.
 Notice also that the divs on this page are styled to either display or not display.
 By default, the page gives a friendly message indicating that the file is being prepared.
 This message stays on the screen until the displayResult() script is complete.
+(Results may vary across browsers.)
 This brief moment represents the duration of the XSLT transformation.
 ```html
 <body onload="displayResult()">
   <div>